prowler-cloud/prowler-studio/docs/core.md

 ### Workflows

-- **LlamaIndex Workflow**: All major processes (check creation, compliance update) are implemented as [LlamaIndex](https://www.llamaindex.ai/) Workflows, allowing for robust, retryable, and modular orchestration.
+- **LlamaIndex Workflow**: All major processes (check creation, compliance update) are implemented as [LlamaIndex Workflows](https://docs.llamaindex.ai/en/stable/module_guides/workflow/), allowing for robust, retryable, and modular orchestration.
 See the workflow files in `core/prowler_studio/core/workflows/`.
-- **Check Creation Workflow**: Guides the user through the process of creating a new check, leveraging the RAG dataset to avoid duplicates and suggest improvements.
+- **Check Creation Workflow**: Guides the user through the process of creating a new check, leveraging the RAG dataset to avoid duplicates and suggest services improvements.
 See `core/prowler_studio/core/workflows/check_creation/workflow.py`.
 - **Compliance Updater Workflow**: Maps compliance requirements to relevant checks using semantic search over the RAG dataset.
 See `core/prowler_studio/core/workflows/compliance_updater/workflow.py`.

 ### Retrieval-Augmented Generation (RAG) and LlamaIndex Integration